Ministry of Foreign Affairs (China): Personnel

 The ministry has over 5,000 diplomats and support personnel as of at least 2024.
 From its outset, the ministry has required that its diplomats operate in pairs, although enforcement of the rule has varied over time.
 Inside embassies and consulates, CCP branch organizations monitor the behavior of diplomats.
 Ministry personnel are typically graduates of well-regarded Beijing and Shanghai universities, mostly Peking University, Tsinghua University, China Foreign Affairs University, and Beijing Foreign Studies University.
 Political loyalty remains the ministry's most important criterion in selecting recruits.
 Following the passage of the People's Republic of China Diplomatic Missions in Foreign Countries Act, the minimum age for diplomats posted overseas was raised from 18 to 23.

 Headquarters

 In 1966, the ministry moved its headquarters to a set of buildings in the Dongjiaomin Lane, East of the Forbidden City, after an earthquake damaged the old building.
-The ministry got its current headquarters in 1997, which is located in Chaoyang District, Beijing, the country's primary diplomatic quarter.
+In 1997 the ministry moved to its current headquarters located in Chaoyang District, Beijing, the country's primary diplomatic quarter.